Using the WGI data: Cross country comparisons

 The WGI draw on four different types of source data:

 A summary table listing the data sources used in the current update of the WGI, and the years they are included in the WGI can be found here.
 To access data from the individual indicators used in the WGI project, please click here.

-Relative to the previous annual update of the WGI, we have made a number of revisions to the underlying source data.
-These are described here .
-Some of these changes affect the data for previous years, and so the dataset presented in this version of the website supersedes previous versions.
+The 2022 WGI update includes significant revisions to the underlying source data that affect the data for earlier years in the WGI dataset (for details please click here).
+This release of the WGI supersedes previous releases.
 To access previous versions of the WGI dataset, please click here.
 Please click here for further description of changes in the methodology and/or availability of three data sources that have contributed to large changes in the aggregate WGI indicators for a few countries between 2013 and 2014.